 "Fixing a Hole" seems to be in the film solely so George Burns, who otherwise only narrates, can have a song.
 There's no attempt to connect it to anything plot-related, and it isn't diegetic either.

 The scene where SPLHCB go up in a hot air balloon, and it's implied that a plane crashed into it (we see it from the plane's point of view and then an explosion), and the band is now on the plane heading towards Hollywood.
 What?

 The final Deus ex Machina appears to have no explanation, nor is one asked or expected by the characters.

 You can make a compelling argument that this entire movie is this.

 Ending Fatigue: The whole business with Strawberry's death means that the final quarter of the film seriously drags.

 Nightmare Fuel: Mr. Mustard's fembots are incredibly disturbing.
 The fact that their biggest moment is singing "She's Leaving Home" does not help.

-So Bad, It's Good: Some sections of the film do have their fans — Steve Martin's take on "Maxwell's Silver Hammer" (lyrics not matching aside), Earth Wind And Fire's "Got To Get You Into My Life", and the opening credits montage showing the original Sgt.
-Pepper and his band adapting to different musical styles from World War I to The Seventies, for instance.
+So Bad, It's Good: Some sections of the film do have their fans Steve Martin's take on "Maxwell's Silver Hammer" (lyrics not matching aside), Earth, Wind & Fire's "Got To Get You Into My Life", and the opening credits montage showing the original Sgt.
+Pepper and his band adapting to different musical styles from World War I to The '70s, for instance.